ellakcy/docker-piwik/README.md

 This assumes you've already launched a suitable MySQL or MariaDB database container.

 You'll now need to use a suitable reverse proxy to access the user interface; which is available on TCP port 9000.
 Nginx provides the necessary functions for translation between HTTP and FastCGI and you can find a suitable configuration file [here](https://github.com/indiehosters/piwik/blob/master/nginx.conf).

-To save time putting together all these parts, you might find it easier if you use the docker-compose setup detailed at [IndieHosters/piwik](https://github.com/indiehosters/piwik).

 ## Piwik Installation